Cart»

 Barossa

-Cabernet Rosé at it's finest, by one of the district's most adroit handlers of dry grown old vines and fine Barossa fruit.
-Crafted from select grapes, fermented twelve hours on it's own skins, capturing the vital essences of Cabernet and locking in a modicum of fine, crispy tannins.
-The result is a light and clean, mind numbingly refreshing, beautifully coloured wine with the unmistakable presence and taste of summer berries.
-A seriously personable Rosé, by a distinguished estate which produces champion world class wines.
+Cabernet Rosé at its finest, by one of the Barossa's most adroit handlers of dry grown old vines.
+Crafted from hand selected grapes, fermented twenty four hours on skins, capturing the opulence of Cabernet while locking in a modicum of fine, crisp tannins.
+The result is a light and clean, mind numbingly refreshing, rakishly pink hued wine with the exuberant flavour of summer berries.
+A Rosé for grown ups, with as much character and charm as you could hope to find in a wine of its style, the ideal drink at any social, exquisite with fine faire or boutique cheese.

 EACH